g-ashar/Scholr/README.md

 file (after downloading it) in some terminal and run the following
 command:

-`java --module-path [path to JavaFX lib folder] --add-modules javafx .controls,javafx.fxml -jar Scholr.jar`
+`java --module-path "[path to JavaFX lib folder]" --add-modules javafx.controls,javafx.fxml -jar Scholr.jar`

 Where `[path to JavaFX lib folder]` is some local directory.